Sungei Kadut: Etymology and history

 In the Malay language, Sungei (alternative form of standard sungai) refers to river and Kadut refers to sack cloth.
 In the 1900s, around Sungei Kadut is a mangrove swamp that stretches to the now Kranji Reservoir.
 During World War II, Sungei Kadut was one of the first sites where the Japanese soldiers entered Singapore.
 It was later developed into an industrial site.

 In the 1970s and 1980s, furniture making and milling factories sprung across the estate.
 These clusters of factories housing perishable combustibles subsequently became a source of fire hazard in the region and a fire post was set up in the region.
-Several years ago, blazing fires had even caused MRT trains along North South MRT line to stop operation.
-On August 3, 2008, the worst blaze occurred in a factory.
-Initial attempts to control the blaze failed as it spread to several stacks of wooden pellets and tires nearby.
+Several years ago, fires had caused MRT trains along North South MRT line to stop operation.
+On August 3, 2008, a fire broke out in a factory.
+Initial attempts to control it failed as it spread to several stacks of wooden pellets and tires nearby.
 It took more than 4 hours and 100 firemen to put out the fire.
-As several factories were not insured, many companies suffered huge losses.
+As several factories were not insured, many companies suffered financial losses.